catalyst-cloud/catalystcloud-docs/source/image.rst

 * Select “Boot from image (creates a new volume).” as the instance boot source.
 * Ensure the device size is at least the same size as the image uploaded.
-* If you are importing an existing virtual machine, for its first boot you should choose a flavour that provides at least the same amount of CPU and RAM as the VM had before.
-Once you confirm the compute instance is booting appropriately, you can resize it to a smaller flavour if you wish.
+* If you are importing an existing virtual machine, for its first boot you should choose a flavor that provides at least the same amount of CPU and RAM as the VM had before.
+Once you confirm the compute instance is booting appropriately, you can resize it to a smaller flavor if you wish.

 .. warning::